How to buy Centuria Industrial (CIP) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Centuria Industrial REIT is a reit—industrial business based in Australia.
-Centuria Industrial shares (CIP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Centuria Industrial has a trailing 12-month revenue of around $118.2 million..
+Centuria Industrial REIT is a reit-industrial business based in Australia.
+Centuria Industrial shares (CIP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Centuria Industrial has a trailing 12-month revenue of around $160.4 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Centuria Industrial